April 21st, 2020 Last Updated on: February 3rd, 2021

 Questions and considerations about the authenticity or traditional methods and flavors in Native American recipes found here and elsewhere will always arise.
 If you are aware of the types of foods that were native to North America centuries ago, you can better pick meat, vegetable, grain, and fruit dishes that have historical context.

 However, Native American people adopted European ingredients like wheat flour rather quickly when the settlers arrived on the shores.
-Also, using modern conveniences like sticks of butter or vegetable oil instead of lard can make your cooking experience at home much easier.
+Also, using modern conveniences like sticks of butter instead of lard can make your cooking experience at home much easier.
 In the end, you can enjoy a wide variety of Native American inspired foods with unique recipes that run the gamut from sweet to savory.

 Home » Native American Articles » Food »